 He has received a number of awards for his performance, including a special honour from Wynton Marsalis following a performance at the Barbican Centre in London during the ‘Essentially Ellington’ competition, hosted by Jazz at Lincoln Center.

-In addition to his playing within the classical and jazz genres, Andy is regularly involved with live music and became a staple member of Cardiff's live music scene during his time in Wales and performing in a wide range of popular venues with multiple groups.
-In addition, Andy is an in-demand session musician and has been featured regularly on BBC Radio, most recently as part of rock band ‘Johnny Cage and the Voodoo Groove’.
+In addition to his playing within the classical and jazz genres, Andy is regularly involved with live music and became a staple member of Cardiff's live music scene during his time in Wales; performing in a wide range of popular venues with multiple groups.
+He is an in-demand session musician and has been featured regularly on BBC Radio, most recently as part of rock band ‘Johnny Cage and the Voodoo Groove’.

 Andy is also a published composer with a range of publishing houses.
-He has won a number of awards for his music including the 'Vivendi Composition Award', 'Best Student Composition' at the 2016 University Brass Band Championships of Great Britain, The Cory Band Composition Competition 2017 and A4 Brass Quartet's Composition Competition 2019 and The British Trombone Society Composers Competition 2020.
-Andy proudly holds the position of 'Young Composer in Residence' with the world famous Black Dyke Band and is being mentored by Black Dyke's Composer in Residence, Professor Philip Wilby.
+He has won a number of awards for his music including the 'Vivendi Composition Award', 'Best Student Composition' at the 2016 University Brass Band Championships of Great Britain, The Cory Band Composition Competition 2017, A4 Brass Quartet's Composition Competition 2019 and The British Trombone Society Composers Competition 2020.
+Andy proudly holds the position of 'Young Composer in Residence' with the world famous Black Dyke Band and is working under the mentorship of Black Dyke's Composer in Residence, Professor Philip Wilby.

 As a conductor, Andy is in demand.
 He currently holds the position of resident Musical Director with New Forest based Hyde Band and has previously held positions, and worked as a guest professional, with a range of ensembles in both the UK and Europe.
 Andy has a passion for conducting and has worked alongside leading professional musicians and conductors within the music industry including Dr Robert Childs, Professor Nicholas Childs, Nigel Seaman, Philip Harper, Roger Argente, Allen Vizzutti, Edward Gregson and Ian Porthouse.